ahmed-72/Blackjack-Casino-Game/README.md

-# Subway Passenger Counter
+# Blackjack Game 🎲🃏

-This is a simple web app built with HTML, CSS, and JavaScript.
+This is a basic Blackjack card game built with HTML, CSS, and JavaScript.

-It is the **first project** from the **Scrimba JavaScript course**, designed to practice basic DOM manipulation and event handling.
+It is the **second project** from the **Scrimba JavaScript course**, designed to help practice arrays, functions, conditionals, and DOM manipulation.

 ## Features

-- Increment passenger count
-- Save count to a log
+- Deal two random cards to start
-- Reset count after saving
+- Draw a new card with a button
+- Show current cards and total sum
+- Display game messages based on the total

 ## How to Use

-Visit the app here: [https://ahmed-72.github.io/Subway-Passenger-Counter](https://ahmed-72.github.io/Subway-Passenger-Counter/)
+Visit the game here: [https://ahmed-72.github.io/Blackjack-Casino-Game](https://ahmed-72.github.io/Blackjack-Casino-Game)